Resident Evil 2 remake: What you need to know

 Why bother with a remake?

 The series has a history of excellent remakes and rereleases.
-The first Resident Evil was remade for the Nintendo GameCube in 2002, and an HD remaster of that remake hit the PS3, PS4, Xbox 360, Xbox One and PC in 2015 -- it remains a visual masterpiece to this day.
+The first Resident Evil was remade for the Nintendo GameCube ($499.00 at Amazon.com) in 2002, and an HD remaster of that remake hit the PS3, PS4, Xbox 360, Xbox One ($449.98 at Amazon.com) and PC in 2015 -- it remains a visual masterpiece to this day.

 Since Resident Evil 2 is more ambitious than its predecessor and the series has evolved hugely since 2002, a remake is a fascinating prospect.